i-zhen/Reactor-C/desc/PART4/README.md

 ## 1. Generating the Main class

-Your next task will consists of producing in your compiler the Main class using the ASM API containing an empty main function with the following signature: `static int main(String[])`.
+Your next task will consists of producing in your compiler the Main class using the ASM API containing an empty main function with the following signature: `static void main(String[])`.
 It is important to ensure that the generated class file is named `Main.class` and located in the `out/` directory for our automated testing system to work correctly.
 You should then check that you can correctly execute the class produced by running the `java Main` command in the `out/` directory